google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/handling-messages.md

 });
 </pre>

-If the user clicked confirm, we can send that straight back to the server without opening the application (lines 3 through 13).
+If the user clicked Confirm, we can send that straight back to the server without opening the application (lines 3 through 13).
 Notice that we're returning from the `notificationclick` event immediately after sending the confirmation to the server.
 This prevents the app from opening.